 Administrators who supervise, or share the supervision of, the evaluatee.
 Generally, these administrators will include the Principal/Assistant Principal in the evaluatee's building, the Superintendent, and other District-level administrative staff members, as designated by the Superintendent.

-The Board, if the majority of Boardmembers vote to request such access for lawful District purposes and on advice of legal counsel.
-Board members shall review evaluation records in a closed Board meeting in the presence of the Superintendent.
+The Board on advice of legal counsel and upon a majority vote when access to the information is required for lawful District purposes.
+Access may be permitted without a vote when such records are relevant and necessary to hearing matters or proceedings before the Board such as in the case of a demotion hearing under KRS 161.765.
+Except as otherwise required or authorized by law, access shall take place in closed session.

 Records may be subpoenaed in cases where litigation occurs.

+References:

+KRS 61.878

+KRS 156.557

+KRS 161.765

+704 KAR 3:370

 Related Procedure:

 03.18 AP.11